dialchain/dial/dial.md

 An account is a DID that holds an asset.
 An account can be controlled by either a participant or an organization.

 ## Validator
-A validator is an organization that can insert a declaration into the DialChain log by the mean of signing the __publishing declaration__ and sharing the file with all other validators.
+A validator is an organization that can publish a declaration to the DialChain by the mean of signing the __declaration__ and sharing the file with all other validators.

 ## Service Provider
 Beside validators, the DialChain will define many other types of service providers.

 ## Service Record
-Service providers publish their service records in the DialChain log, including their service addresses and prices.
+Service providers publish their service records to the DialChain, including their service addresses and prices.

 ## Intent Request
 An intent request is generally sent by a participant to a service provider to enquire on the price of a service.
 The response of an intent request is binding for the service provider.

 # Economics
 An economy is denominated by a set of service providers that together co-lock a certain amount of external securities in the treasury of that economy.
-The total value locked by that ecconomy is so balanced that:
+The total value locked by that economy is so balanced that:
 - No (group of) service provider can abandon the economy with an amount higher than their deposit.
-- Revenue retained by the treasury and redistributed to service providers for future activities grows substantially enougth to discourage any abandonment of the economy.
+- Revenue retained by the treasury and redistributed to service providers for future activities grows substantially enough to discourage any abandonment of the economy.

 ## Multiple Economies
 The Dial Network can operate multiple economies.
-What distinguishes economies from each order is the nature of external securities transfered into the economy.
+What distinguishes economies from each other is the nature of external securities transferred into the economy.
 - An economy will allow only established digital currencies to be deposited against native currencies
-- Another economy will allow fiduciaries properties to be locked to back emmission of native currencies
+- Another economy will allow fiduciaries properties to be locked to back emission of native currencies
-- A gouvernment might start an economy by providing a bridge to the government's treasury, so native curency can be generated/burned agains deposit/withdrawal of fiat currency in that account.
+- A government might start an economy by providing a bridge to the government's treasury, so native currency can be generated/burned against deposit/withdrawal of fiat currency in that account.

-## Opennes of an Economy
+## Openness of an Economy
-The nature of the economy might (for example governmennt initiated) reduce the openes of the economy.
-If for example a government condition the deposition of validator initial guaranty, they will have controll on who can act as a valiidator in that economy.
+The nature of the economy might (for example government initiated) reduce the openness of the economy.
+If for example a government condition the deposition of validator initial guaranty, they will have control on who can act as a validator in that economy.

 # The Dial Economy
-The Dial Native economy is the first one operated by the Diail Network.
+The Dial Native economy is the first one operated by the DIAL Network.
 It is designed to serve as the model economy.
 It is open and permissionless.

 ## Monetary Policy
 The Dial economy does not print money.
 - Money emission occurs as counter value to deposited external securities.
-- Value is generated by providing services agains fees.
+- Value is generated by providing services against fees.

 ## Dial Treasury
 The Dial Treasury is an automatic and permissionless service that maintains accounts used to hold common monetary values of the Dial Network.
 The Dial Treasury does not print money.
 All money emitted by the Dial Treasury is backed by external assets.

 ## Value Generation
 Every single service performed by a service provider in the Dial Network is paid for by the requestor of the service.
 The price of each service is left to the discretion of the service provider.
-An __intent request__ allows a requestor to collect prices and other execution conditions from differents service providers.
+An __intent request__ allows a requestor to collect prices and other execution conditions from different service providers.

 ## Value Added Tax (VAT)
 In order to provide for sustainability, the Dial Network must make sure every present operation is priced with future costs it incurs.
 For example: